 Living in Alaska

-The Anchorage School District serves nearly 49,000 students in 85 public pre-elementary, elementary and secondary schools, including 3 charter schools.
+The Anchorage School District serves nearly 49,000 students in 89 public pre-elementary, elementary and secondary schools, including 10 charter schools.
 Anchorage schools offer a variety of educational choices, including special and gifted education, foreign language immersion programs, ABC, Montessori, open optional schools, and charter schools.
-Anchorage School District students consistently score above average on nationally standardized tests, and the district's drop-out rate is among the lowest in the nation.
+Anchorage School District has three of the six top ranked schools in Alaska.

 A small, coastal community located at the head of the Valdez Arm in a natural fjord that reaches inland 12 miles from Prince William Sound.
 Valdez is surrounded by some of the tallest coastal mountains in the world rising from sea level to an elevation of 7,000 feet.
 Valdez is also the northern most ice free port in North America, which is the primary reason it houses the Marine Terminal of the trans-Alaska pipeline.
 Nearby attractions include Keystone Canyon, Thompson Pass, and the Columbia and Worthington Glaciers.

 Valdez offers ideal conditions for summer and winter sports.
 Halibut and salmon fishing, hiking, kayaking, downhill skiing and snowboarding are among the activities that residents and visitors enjoy.

 The city's population is comprised of 4,500 residents and the community is a mixture of oil industry, commercial fishing, tourism and United States Coast Guard as well as State of Alaska and city agencies.